czhaoca/airport-flight-data-collector/README.md

 1. Fork this repository to your GitHub account.

+2. Create a Personal Access Token (PAT):
+   - Go to your GitHub account settings
+   - Click on "Developer settings" > "Personal access tokens" > "Generate new token"
+   - Give it a descriptive name (e.g., "Airport Data Collector")
+   - Select the "repo" scope to grant full control of private repositories
+   - Click "Generate token" and copy the token

+3. Add the PAT as a secret in your repository:
+   - Go to your repository settings
+   - Click on "Secrets and variables" > "Actions"
+   - Click "New repository secret"
+   - Name: `PAT_GITHUB`
+   - Value: Paste the Personal Access Token you just created
+   - Click "Add secret"

-2. Set up GitHub Actions:
+4. Set up GitHub Actions:
    - Go to your forked repository on GitHub
    - Click on the "Actions" tab
    - You should see the "Collect Flight Data" workflow.
 If asked, enable GitHub Actions for this repository.

-3. The workflow will now run automatically every day at the specified times.
+5. The workflow will now run automatically every day at the specified times.
 You can also trigger it manually:
    - Go to the "Actions" tab
    - Click on "Collect Flight Data" in the left sidebar
    - Click the "Run workflow" button